MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-table-cache-policy-command.md

 ---
-title:  .alter table cache policy command
+title:  .alter table policy caching command
-description: Learn how to use the `.alter table cache policy` command to change the table's cache policy. ms.reviewer: yonil ms.topic: reference ms.date: 04/20/2023
+description: Learn how to use the `.alter table policy caching` command to change the table's cache policy. ms.reviewer: yonil ms.topic: reference ms.date: 06/04/2023
 ---
-# .alter table cache policy command
+# .alter table policy caching command

 Change's the table's cache policy.
 To speed up queries, data is cached on processing nodes, in SSD, or even in RAM.
 The [cache policy](cachepolicy.md) allows your cluster to describe the data artifacts that it uses, so that more important data can take priority.